ATRayas/Pascal-Triangle-Maker/README.md

 # Pascal-Triangle-Maker
-Creates a Pascal Triangle based on user input (integer) and outputs the triangle's values from the top to the bottom row by row.
+Creates a Pascal Triangle based on user input (integer) and outputs the triangle's values from the top to the bottom.

 ![](https://upload.wikimedia.org/wikipedia/commons/0/0d/PascalTriangleAnimated2.gif)